The Fabulous Moolah: World Champion (1956–1983)

 On September 18, 1956, Moolah defeated Judy Grable in a 13-woman battle royal to win the vacant World Women's Championship, which shares a lineage with the NWA World Women's Championship.
 She was not immediately recognized by everyone as the NWA Champion because Billy Wolfe, with whom she had conflict earlier in her career, still controlled the promotion.
 After the match, Vince McMahon, Sr. dubbed Ellison with a new ring name – The Fabulous Moolah.
 Subsequently, June Byers came out of retirement to challenge Moolah to a match for the title.
 During the match, Moolah acted as the aggressor and pinned Byers to retain the championship.
 Moolah's first World Championship reign lasted over ten years.
 Moolah successfully defended the belt against the top female wrestlers in the world, such as Judy Grable and Donna Christanello, while also purporting to befriend some of the biggest celebrities of the day.
 Moolah claimed in her book, First Goddess of the Squared Circle, that she formed friendships with Elvis Presley and Jerry Lee Lewis.

 After June Byers retired in 1964, Moolah was subsequently recognized as official NWA Champion, thus making her the undisputed Women's World Champion.
 Nevertheless, Moolah dropped the belt on September 17, 1966, to Bette Boucher, although she regained the title just weeks later.
 She also traded the belt with Yukiko Tomoe during a tour of Japan in 1968.
 On July 1, 1972, Moolah became the first woman allowed to wrestle at Madison Square Garden, which had previously banned women's wrestling.
-In fact, Moolah helped overturn the ban on women's wrestling in the entire state of New York, which the New York State Athletic Commission lifted in June 1972.
+In fact, Moolah helped overturn the ban on women's wrestling in the entire state of New York, which the NYSAC lifted in June 1972.
 During her quest to overturn the ban, she flipped football player Roosevelt "Rosey" Grier onto his back on The Mike Douglas Show.
-Moolah continued an uninterrupted eight-year reign before losing to Sue Green at Madison Square Garden in 1976.
+Moolah continued an uninterrupted eight-year reign before losing to Sue Green at MSG in 1976.
 Moolah regained her title a short time later.
-She also bought the legal rights to the championship in the late 1970s, and after losing the championship for two days to Evelyn Stevens in 1978, began another long reign, defending her title for another six years.
+She also bought the legal rights to the championship in the late 1970s, and after losing the championship to Evelyn Stevens for two days in 1978, began another long reign, defending her title for another six years.
 Also in the 1970s, Moolah held the NWA Women's World Tag Team Championship twice with Toni Rose.